tombensve/APS/README.md

 _Build/APSDockerImages/APSWebManagerDemoDocker_ builds a Docker container running the web demo, exposing port 8880.
 When it is running http://localhost:8880/apsweb/ will give you a page showing a test of components.

-This image is built using maven-exec-plugin and a bash script.

 ----

 [Using a maven plugin for Docker is not a given!](https://medium.com/containers-101/using-docker-from-maven-and-maven-from-docker-1494238f1cf6)